gauxs/sysd/hld/storage/README.md

 3. Thoughts:
    - its an AP system with eventual consistency
    - use wide-column store DB if we have ever increasing data and finite number of queries needs to be built on the data.
 Example: location records of uber drivers
+   - wide column stores offer high availability and high scalability.
+They are often used for very large data sets.

 ### [Time series stores](https://db-engines.com/en/ranking/time+series+dbms)